 First of all, the income is recorded straight away on the 8th of April, as the income, meaning the event that will lead to money, has taken place.
 What is that event?
 Providing catering services for the funeral.
 So the business has earned income, and this is worth $5,000.

-Remember that a debtor is an asset, as it will bring us future benefits in the form of getting paid.
+Remember that accounts receivable (a debtor) is an asset, as it will bring us future benefits in the form of getting paid.

-Assets increase on the debit side, so we debit the debtors.
+Assets increase on the debit side, so we debit accounts receivable.

-So, here is the journal entry for recording this accrued income:
+So, here is the journal entry for recording the accrued income:

-There you go, that's the accrued income journal entry for our example: debit debtors (asset) and credit services rendered (income).
+There you go, that's the accrued income journal entry for our example: debit accounts receivable (an asset, also known as debtors or receivables) and credit services rendered (income).